openAIP/openaip-openair-parser/README.md

     extendedFormat: false,
     // defines a set of allowed values if the extended format is used -  default ICAO classes.
     extendedFormatClasses: ['A', 'B', 'C', 'D', 'E', 'F', 'G'],
-    // defines a set of allowed values if the extended format is used.
+    // Defines a set of allowed "AY" values if the extended format is used.
+Otherwise, allows all used types.
-    extendedFormatTypes: ['R', 'Q', 'P', 'GP', 'WAVE', 'W', 'GLIDING', 'RMZ', 'TMZ', 'CTR'],
+    extendedFormatTypes: [],
     // flight level value to set for upper ceilings defined as "UNLIMITED"
     unlimited: 999,
     // defines the level of detail (smoothness) of arc/circular geometries